sanguinediscomfort/sanguinediscomfort/README.md

 chronic mispeller please forgive me if you dont understand what ancient dialect may spawn from my keyboard

-i heavily identify as hit characters yuuji itadori and bachira meguru! doubles pls limit interactions unless if you sneak under my discomfort radar
+doubles of characters i identify as/with pls limit interactions unless if you sneak under my discomfort radar

 oh yea btw please dont copy my skins ill sit n stare hopelessly if you do